Monica English the Witch of Gayton, Norfolk, England

 I am sitting here having a beer maybe five miles from where he enjoyed a beer 180 years ago :-)

-1956 to 1957 Photos from Peter's time at the Bridge House with the English family.
+1956-1957 Photos of Peter's time at the Bridge House with the Englishes.

 1. The Bridge House in Gayton, Norfolk.